OSMLatam/OSM-Notes-Ingestion/README.md

 You specify the database name and the user to access it.

-Other properties are to improve the parallelism or to use another URLs.
+Other properties are related to improve the parallelism to process the note's location, or to use another URLs for Overpass or the API.

 ## Downloading notes